sagemath/trac_to_gh/Issue 8762.md

 # Issue 8762: the sparse=True flag is horribly broken for GF(p)[x]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8762

 Original creator: was